rjruigrok/HackingScience/README.md

 ### Recursive parsing of referenced work
 To make the survey prefabrication useful, a large set of related work should be presented to the scientist.
 This makes it possible to create a subselection for inclusion in the final survey.
 To get a large set of related work, recursive parsing of the references of the initial papers is applied.
 Currently it is implemented just one level deep, because it takes some time to request all the information of recursively parsed references.

+### Keyword similarity
+To give the scientist a good overview of which scientific papers are relevant, and make a pre-selection of papers by grouping them on their keyword similarity.
+The keywords for a scientific work can be parsed along with the BibTex, and are also available from the search result on [IEEE Xplore Digital Library](http://ieeexplore.ieee.org/Xplore/home.jsp).
+The cool thing about this would be that similar papers will contain the same keywords.
+But this is not always the case which is a pity: a lot of spelling errors and keywords consisting of multiple words are used.
+E.g. 'peer to peer', 'peer 2 peer', 'p2p', 'peer-to-peer', we recognize them as the same, but the application doesn't.
+But for the purpose of the survey prefabrication selection, it is sufficient now.

 ### Abstract
 After gathering all references to the related work, the scientist will make a selection on which references should be included as a separate section in the generated survey.
 After selecting these references, the paper is parsed from the reference and the abstract and bibtex entries are looked up.
 The information on the abstract can be parsed too from [IEEE Xplore Digital Library](http://ieeexplore.ieee.org/Xplore/home.jsp), and BibTex entries are currently gathered from [DBLP](http://dblp.uni-trier.de/db/).
 The abstracts are included in the final survey in the following way:
 * the title of the referenced work forms the \section title.